Fiat CEO asks government for solution to court ruling on labour statute

+* Gildan Activewear announces plan to buy back shares through private agreements

-TURIN, Italy Italian carmaker Fiat FIA.MI Chief Executive Sergio Marchionne on Tuesday asked the government to propose a solution for the uncertainty created by a court ruling that an article in Italy's labour statutes are unconstitutional.
+TURIN, Italy July 9 Italian carmaker Fiat Chief Executive Sergio Marchionne on Tuesday asked the government to propose a solution for the uncertainty created by a court ruling that an article in Italy's labour statutes are unconstitutional.

 Earlier on Tuesday, Marchionne said Fiat put future investments on hold until the uncertainty is cleared up.
 Fiat has pledged to build new Alfa Romeos and Maseratis at its plants in Italy, to export outside of Europe's stagnant car market.